ignaciohrdz/cardcut_cnn/README.md

 I decided to use an oversimplified UNet with some tweaks.

 - The main path of the model generates *eight heatmaps*, one for each keypoint.
-- In order to predict the amount of cards of the packet, I decided to combine the output of the down-sampling part with the eight heatmaps (after some pooling to reduce the size of the maps).
+- In order to predict the amount of cards of the packet, I decided to combine the output of the downsampling part with the eight heatmaps (after some pooling to reduce the size of the maps).
+    - To prevent backprop from doing weird things, I first *detach* these masks from the computation graph and then concatenate them with the encodings from the downsampling part (green block).
-- I classify each keypoint as visible/not visible from the heatmaps.
-This should be used to decide which keypoint to show in the final output.
+- I finally predict the amount of cards (normalised, i.e. 0 to 1) and classify each keypoint as visible/not visible from the heatmaps.
+This is used to decide which keypoint is shown in the final output.

 This is what the model looks like: